 Mae gan Sara ferch 19 oed a mab 17 oed sy'n fyddar, mewn addysg brif ffrwd ac sydd newydd gael mewnblaniad yn y cochlea.

 Mae hi'n siarad Cymraeg yn rhugl ac yn dod o Aberystwyth yn wreiddiol.

 Sara is Director of Mind Cymru and an Executive Director of Mind.
 She Chairs the Wales Alliance for Mental Health, and the anti-stigma campaign, Time to Change Wales.
 She is a trustee and Director of WCVA (Welsh Council for Voluntary Action) and an Independent Member of Cardiff and Vale UHB.

 Sara has a background in journalism, communication and public engagement having been Director of Communications for the Welsh Government as well as a large London Health Trust and the young people's homelessness charity, Centrepoint.
 She is passionate about enabling people's voices and experiences to be heard and shared and about improving access to compassionate and effective services and support.

 Sara has a 19 year old daughter and 17 year old son who is deaf, in mainstream education and has recently received a cochlear implant.

 She is a fluent Welsh speaker and comes originally from Aberystwyth.

 Sophie Corlett is Director of External Relations at Mind.
-She has been at Mind since 2002 and is responsible for Mind's policy and campaigning, media, communications, legal and information services.
-Sophie is also responsible for the delivery of the Crisis Care Concordat project at Mind, a project funded by NHS England to support local areas across England to improve their response to people in mental health crisis.
+She has been at Mind since 2002 and is responsible for Mind's national charitable work – Government-facing policy and campaigning, media, communications, legal and information services.
+During 2018 she was a member of the Working Group to the Independent Review of the Mental Health Act.
+She is a regular media spokesperson for Mind.